chocolatey/choco-wiki/CreatePackages.md

 ## Upgrading

-There is no concept of upgrading in Chocolatey.
-Instead, your [[chocolateyInstall.ps1|ChocolateyInstallPS1]] script should support installing on top of any previous versions of your package.
+There is no automation script for just upgrade.
+Instead, your [[chocolateyInstall.ps1|ChocolateyInstallPS1]] script should support installing/upgrading on top of any previous versions of your package.

 ## Uninstalling